lawrie/fpga_roomba/README.md

 The main parts of the gateware are:

-- Memory to hold pre-caculated sin and cosine tables for 450 ables from 0 to 360 in 0.8 degree increment.
-This is what the LD19 lidar device send for each rotsation.
+- Memory to hold pre-caculated sin and cosine tables for 450 angles from 0 to 360 in 0.8 degree increment.
+This is what the LD19 lidar device sends for each rotation.
 - Memory to hold the occupancy grid map, displayed on the LCD
 - Button debouncer HDL modules for button control
 - Use of the aramarhth-stdio uart HDL for each uart